 Sunday, March 7, 2021

-“It was disappointing,” Root said afterward.
-“Credit does have to go to India, they've generally out-skilled us.
+Root himself acknowledged this disparity, stating, “Credit does have to go to India.
+They've generally out-skilled us.
 They showed us how to bat on that wicket, and similarly today with the ball they were excellent.”

 Thank You